Pre-Employment Drug Testing Program

 All job postings for safety sensitive positions will clearly state that successful applicants must pass a pre-employment drug test before they can be employed.

-For more information about the PEDT program or PEDT requirements, please contact the HR Service Centre at (403) 268-5800.
+For more information about the Pre-Employment Drug Testing Program (PEDT) or PEDT requirements, please contact HR Support Services at (403) 268-5800.